Risk factors and causes of melanoma

 The main risk factor for developing melanoma is exposure to UV radiation.
 This can be through natural sunlight, or through the artificial light used in sunbeds or sunlamps.

 UV radiation damages the DNA (genetic material) in our skin cells.
 This can cause skin cancers such as melanoma.

 A risk factor is something that increases your chance of developing a health condition such as cancer.
 For example, smoking is the best known risk factor for lung cancer.
 Having a particular risk factor doesn’t mean you definitely will get cancer, just as people without any known risk factors can develop cancer.

 Although exposure to UV radiation from the sun or sunbeds is the main risk factor for developing melanoma, it’s not the only risk factor.
-Like other cancers, there are many things that may lead to the development of a melanoma.
+Like other cancers, there are many things that may lead to the development of melanoma.

 People who have a lot of moles (especially over 100) have a higher risk of getting melanoma.
-People with moles that are bigger than average, with an irregular shape or colour (called atypical), have an increased risk.
-These moles (sometimes called dysplastic naevi) rarely change into melanoma, but it’s important to keep an eye on them.
+So do people with moles that are bigger than average, or that have an irregular shape or colour.
+These moles (sometimes called atypical dysplastic naevi) rarely change into melanoma, but it’s important to check them regularly for changes.
 Having lots of moles and atypical moles can run in some families.

 If you have lots of moles or unusual moles, you can be referred to a skin specialist for advice and an assessment of your skin.

 This increases your risk, especially if you have two or more close relatives who’ve had melanoma.
-About 5–10% of melanomas are thought to be caused by inherited faulty genes.
-Some of these faulty genes may also be linked to pancreatic cancer, and this helps explain why some families at risk of melanoma are also at increased risk of pancreatic cancer.
+Only a small number of melanomas are thought to be caused by inherited genes.
+Some of these genes may also be linked to pancreatic cancer.
+This helps explain why some families at risk of melanoma are also at increased risk of pancreatic cancer.

 People with a weakened immune system have an increased risk of melanoma.
-This could be due to HIV or taking drugs that suppress the immune system (for example, after an organ transplant)
+This could be due to HIV or taking drugs that suppress the immune system (for example, after an organ transplant).